How to Fill Out or Complete a W-4

 "Taxpayers should not have to wait for their refunds due to delayed IRS return processing!"
 Lesson learned from 2021

-Thus, we at eFile.com have created four W-4 tools, yes 4 tools.
-Use the Taxometer to pick the right form for you, based on your personal tax planning needs and comfort level.
+We at eFile.com have created four W-4 tools - yes, 4 tools.
+Use the Taxometer to pick the right form for you based on your personal tax planning needs and comfort level.

 - Important: The W-4 is your planning tool to manage your tax withholding per paycheck.
 You submit your W-4 ONLY to your employer for any one given job for the purpose of IRS tax withholding.
 The W-4 is NOT submitted to the IRS or state tax agency!
 If you and/or your spouse have multiple jobs at any given time, complete a W-4 for each job separately.
 In addition, check the state tax withholding requirements for the state where you reside or work.

 Since the W-4 is a planning tool, you can adjust your entries for tax withholding purposes.
 In comparison, you can NOT do this on your tax return as a tax return must be accurate (number of dependents, deductions, income, etc.).